Victoria is the state with the most draconian anti-raw milk regulation.

 - and the third is drinking raw milk.

 She also says that this benefits young children and adults, but not babies, as they don't drink raw milk.
 But research beg to differ: the Pasture study shows that children whose mothers drank raw milk during pregnancy have fewer allergies.
-And if the mother drinks raw milk while breastfeeding that benefit passes to her baby.
+And if the mother drinks raw milk while breastfeeding, that benefit passes to her baby.
 Also, isn't human breast milk raw milk?
 Researchers are afraid of talking about the benefits of raw milk, because they fear that funding for their research may be withdrawn.

 Censorship and Ignorance of Certified Raw Milk

 On ARMM's Facebook page we recently referred to raw milk as the elephant the room that no one in Australia wants to talk about.
-It leaves one a little perplexed that the answer can be right under people's nose but they refuse to talk about it.
+Viable solutions can be right under people's nose but they refuse to talk about it.
 It is just ignored.

 Wikipedia: "Elephant in the room" or ''Elephant in the living room" is an English metaphorical idiom for an obvious truth that is going unaddressed.
 The idiomatic expression also applies to an obvious problem or risk no one wants to discuss.

-This is such an important issue but why is it such an inconvenient truth that only a few will address it?
+This is an important issue but why is it such an inconvenient truth that only a few will address it?
 Since ARMM started to advocate for raw milk legislation, the Australian media have mentioned the Australian Raw Milk Movement only a few times.
 They mostly continue to ignore us.
 Four Corners did not even reply when we recently put under their attention how frequently raw milk

 sales save dairy farmers in other parts of the world, or to the question why Australia just ignores it.
 This response in the midst of dairy farmers in despair over rising debt, with recent articles like Inside Australia's 'horrendous' dairy crisis and the Four Corners: Milked Dry story.
 It is outrageous!